the-suri-project/suri-docs-old/docs/en/faqs.md

 Children are managed by their parent, so you need to ask the parent's owner how to buy a child suri.

-> Note that almost all children of suris owned by the **Suri Project** can be directly bougth
+> Note that almost all children of suris owned by the **Suri Project** can be directly bought
 > at [suri.domains](https://suri.domains)

 </FaqBox>